oracle-livelabs/partner-solutions/sample-livelabs-templates/efficient-kubified-java-apps/provision/provision.md

-# Starter project
+# Title of the Lab

 ## Introduction

-To demonstrate the concepts in this tutorial, we will use a simple Java application developed in Quarkus that exposes its own REST API and persists data in a H2 database, as well as doing a request to an external service to update content of the database.
+*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-Estimated Time: 15 minutes
+Estimated Time: -- minutes

-### Quarkus Extensions Used
+### About <Product/Technology> (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives